Here is the Meaning of In-Unit Laundry. What is In-Unit Laundry? In-Unit Laundry Meaning, Apartments, Pros and Cons.

 Here are some pros or benefits of doing laundry in your rental unit or in-unit laundry service on someone’s property.

-Enhanced convenience of doing laundry whenever you want.
+- Enhanced convenience of doing laundry whenever you want.

-The convenience of not bringing your own washer and dryer.
+- The convenience of not bringing your own washer and dryer.

-It is usually kept in place in your closet, laundry room, kitchen, or bathroom.
+- It is usually kept in place in your closet, laundry room, kitchen, or bathroom.

-Less money is spent on laundry expenses, such as self-service or full-service laundry.
+- Less money is spent on laundry expenses, such as self-service or full-service laundry.

-There is no need to maintain, fix, replace or otherwise pay for this equipment.
+- There is no need to maintain, fix, replace or otherwise pay for this equipment.

-Even though utilities are not part of the rent, in-unit facilities can save renters serious cash over other options.
+- Even though utilities are not part of the rent, in-unit facilities can save renters serious cash over other options.

-Laundromats and community laundry rooms usually cost at least a few dollars per load.
+- Laundromats and community laundry rooms usually cost at least a few dollars per load.
 For a family of four, this means significant costs both monthly and throughout the year.

-Over rent but better service.
+- Over rent but better service.
 Because in-unit laundry facilities are such a draw for renters, they often mean you can charge a premium for rent as well.

-Depending on where you live, research from Trulia shows that you can get 20% more per month just for adding an in-unit washer and dryer.
+- Depending on where you live, research from Trulia shows that you can get 20% more per month just for adding an in-unit washer and dryer.

 On a unit that would typically net you $1,500 per month, that means an additional $300 monthly and $3,600 over the year.
-It makes more than laundromat.
+It makes more than a laundromat.

 Better resale value for in-unit laundry service.
 While you probably won’t include a full washer or dryer, if you were flipping a property, adding a spacious laundry room could be a smart move.